Alamofire/Alamofire/README.md

 Alamofire is an HTTP networking library written in Swift.

-**WARNING** This documentation is out of date during the Alamofire 5 beta process.
+**⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️** This documentation is out of date during the Alamofire 5 beta process.

 - [Features](#features)
 - [Component Libraries](#component-libraries)